nCine/nCine-data/README.md

 # Data files for the *nCine* project

+You can use the `copyAndroid` script to push data with `adb` to the `$EXTERNAL_STORAGE/ncine` directory on your Android device.
+The `deleteAndroid` script, instead, deletes the `$EXTERNAL_STORAGE/ncine` directory from your Android device.

 ## Fonts

 Bitmap and descriptor files exported with the "*Bitmap font generator*" from AngelCode: http://www.angelcode.com/products/bmfont/